datacamp-content-public/courses-model-specification-in-regression-analysis/chapter1.md

 How do you interpret this figure?

 `@possible_answers`
-1. The observation number 6 is problematic.
+1. Observation number 6 is problematic.
 2. The red line should be close to 0 everywhere.
-Here it is not the case such that the homoscedasticity assumption is likely to be satisfied.
+Here it is not the case such that the homoscedasticity assumption is likely to be violated.
 3. [The red line should be flat.
-Here it is not the case such that the homoscedasticity assumption is likely to be satisfied.]
+Here it is not the case such that the homoscedasticity assumption is likely to be violated.]
 4. It looks absolutely fine.

 `@hint`